TJ Friedl Player Props: Reds vs. Brewers

 - Friedl is batting .326 with nine doubles, three triples, three home runs and 10 walks.

-- Looking at the 42 games he has played this season, he's went deep in three of them (7.1%), and in 1.9% of his trips to the plate.
+- Looking at the 42 games he has played this season, he's hit a long ball in three of them (7.1%), and in 1.9% of his trips to the dish.

-- Friedl has had at least one RBI in 28.6% of his games this year (12 of 42), with more than one RBI four times (9.5%).
-He has also accounted for three or more of his team's runs in two contests.
+- Friedl has an RBI in 12 of 42 games this season, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in two contests.

-- In 14 of 42 games this year, he has scored, and three of those games included multiple runs.
+- He has scored in 14 of 42 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.